singularityhub/interface/README.md

 core [container tools](https://singularityhub.github.io/) and brings them together to have some open source, collaborative fun, and importantly, to help the academic scientist use container technology.
-This tool is **under construction** however the basic commands shown above are working and ready to do!
-We have the following things on the queue of what we want to do:
+This tool is **under construction** however the basic commands shown above are working and ready to go!
+The following things are on the queue:

- - Allow a user to serve a local endpoint to serve their own containers programmatically
+ - Allow a user to serve a local endpoint to serve their own container API
+ - Integration with Globus, meaning you can click to transfer local images to your research cluster.
  - Exposing the remainder of Singularity Registry Global Client endpoints (Google Drive, Storage, Dropbox, etc.) so you can move containers easily from one to another
- - An individual container view to inspect and show metadata and other actions for a container.
+ - An individual container view to inspect and issue other actions for a container.
  - Integration of the [Builders](https://singularityhub.github.io/builders/) so you can create a recipe, click a button, and have it build on Google Cloud.
  - An ability to easily share containers via the various platforms you connect to.
  - Some kind of integration with Github.
 I love Github, I can't help it.
+ - more robust documentation to match the other Container Tools style!

+This is exciting because by way of a web interface, we can very easily bring many more modern tools to our interaction with containers.
 There will likely be many changes in the structure and documentation - this first skeleton was a weekend of work and so expect exciting things to come!
 Please [provide feedback](https://www.github.com/singularityhub/interface/issues) or contribute!

 ## Interface